 Talk to Us About Dry Mouth

 More than just discomfort, having a dry mouth raises your risk of tooth decay, gum disease, and infection and should, therefore, be taken care of as soon as possible.
 Depending on the cause of your dry mouth, we can help determine the best course of treatment.
 In the meantime, try some at-home remedies such as chewing on sugarless gum or sucking on sugar-free candy.
-And as always, drink plenty of water or else you might need Wiger orthodontics treatment.
+And as always, drink plenty of water or else you might need Top Nova orthodontics

 We’re committed to you–our amazing patients!